-Solution 5 – Reset Windows 10
+6. Reset Windows 10

 - To complete this step you might need to insert Windows 10 installation media, so be prepared to do that.

 - Choose Only the drive where Windows is installed > Just remove my files and click the Reset button.